climate-tech-handbook/climate-tech-handbook/docs/solution-reduced-food-waste.md

 - Too Good To Go has partnered with other 72 thousand new active stores
 - Saved over 121,686,720 meals since 2016
 - Saved over 14,562.6 tons CO2e from 2020-2022

+### Company Profile - Winnow

+**Solution**: Winnow is a UK-based technology company focused on reducing food waste in commercial kitchens.
+Their flagship product, Winnow Vision, is an AI-enabled system designed to help chefs and kitchen staff track and minimize food waste efficiently.

+**Benefits**:
+- **Cost Savings**: By reducing food waste, Winnow helps businesses save on food costs, which can be significant in high-volume kitchens.
+- **Environmental Impact**: Lowering food waste contributes to a reduction in greenhouse gas emissions and conserves natural resources.
+- **Operational Efficiency**: Real-time data and insights enable kitchens to streamline operations, improve inventory management, and enhance overall efficiency.

+**Innovative Technology**:
+- **AI and Machine Learning**: The system uses AI to automatically identify and track food waste.
+Machine learning algorithms improve over time, becoming more accurate in recognizing different types of food waste.
+- **Computer Vision**: Cameras installed in waste bins capture images of discarded food.
+The AI then analyzes these images to determine what is being thrown away and in what quantities.
+- **Real-Time Data**: The system provides immediate feedback and analytics, allowing kitchen staff to make informed decisions on the spot.
+This real-time data is crucial for identifying trends and areas for improvement.
+- **User-Friendly Interface**: Winnow's platform offers an intuitive dashboard where users can access detailed reports, track progress, and set waste reduction goals.

+**Metrics and Impact**:
+- **Global Reach**: Winnow's technology is used in over 85 countries, impacting thousands of commercial kitchens worldwide.
+- **Waste Reduction**: On average, Winnow's clients report a 50% reduction in food waste within the first year of implementation.
+Here are some numbers to put it in perspective: 50 million meals saved per year, 87,000 tonnes of CO2e prevented per year, and $70 million saved per year.
+- **Cost Savings**: Businesses using Winnow have saved millions of dollars by reducing food waste.
+For example, a large hotel chain reported saving over $1 million annually across multiple properties.
+- **Environmental Metrics**: Winnow's impact extends beyond individual kitchens.
+By reducing food waste, the company has helped prevent millions of meals from going to landfills, contributing to a reduction in carbon emissions.
+- **Client Base**: Winnow works with a diverse range of clients, including hotels, restaurants, catering companies, and corporate kitchens.
+Notable clients include IKEA, Compass Group, and AccorHotels.

+**Case Studies**:
+- [ISS](https://650776.fs1.hubspotusercontent-na1.net/hubfs/650776/2024/Case%20Studies/ISS%20Guckenheimer%20Case%20Study.pdf): How an ISS Guckenheimer Facility Reduces Food Waste by 50%
+ - [Chartwells](https://650776.fs1.hubspotusercontent-na1.net/hubfs/650776/2024/Winnow%20Case%20Study%20%7C%20St.%20Faiths%2058%25%20Reduction%20in%20Food%20Waste.pdf): How Chartwells and St Faith's School reduced waste by 58%
+ - [Swissôtel](https://650776.fs1.hubspotusercontent-na1.net/hubfs/650776/2024/Winnow%20Case%20Study%20%7C%20Swissotel%20Clark%20Philippines%20Reduce%20Waste%20by%2067%25.pdf): How Swissôtel Clark Philippines used AI to cut food waste by 67%**

 ## Additional Case Studies